 Data has grown increasingly less valuable since the advent of the internet; the ubiquity of information have rendered certain information common knowledge.
 Trellis nevertheless portions a chunk of its efforts in gathering data that it finds will benefit its advisors, investors, and partners.
 Gathering data, however, is half the battle, one of the biggest factors in why data can be so impactful is the way that it is presented.

 Trellis meticulously presents its data in ways that marry the concept of function and elegance.
 With a long track record of well-received decks and digital collateral, Trellis seeks to further bolster its data representation efforts by adopting current design trends while retaining its informative intent.

-Giving the same attention to the digital front of a company is arguably more important than its analogue counterparts.
+Giving the same attention to the digital front of a company is arguably more important than its analog counterparts.
 Our initiative on this front sought to clean up code bases and ensure the reusability of certain design styles.
 There's no point reinventing the wheel every time after all.

 The old e-mail had a code base littered with inefficient in-line styled sections making it hard not only to make global changes but also served as a gateway for inconsistencies.

 Our goal was to declutter the interface by giving it a visible hierarchy, implementing a system and design language so subsequent formatting would be easier, and developing a code base that accounted for both mobile and desktop—this would ultimately make it easier to QC.

 Our solution?
 A platform-agnostic interface that adopts elegant design elements without compromising accessibility.
 This iteration features a more noticeable hierarchy of information that is easier to digest, an organized code base that allows for global changes, and a plethora of reusable components for modularity.